-Kookmin Univ., M.A.
-Santa Clara Univ., LL.M.
+Civil Law chaesw@kookmin.ac.kr

+La, Kang

 Kookmin Univ., Ph.D.
-Intellectual Property Law
+Commercial Law, Intellectual property Law kang_la@kookmin.ac.kr

-Jun, Hae Jeong

-Ewha Womans Univ.
-LL.B.
-Temple Law School, LL.M.
-Ewha Womans Univ., Ph.D. in Law Legal Philosophy, Feminist Jurisprudence womenspirit@kookmin.ac.kr
+Lee, Seung Eun Sookmyung Women's Univ,,B.A Sookmyung Women's Univ,, M.A State University of New York Buffalo Law School (J.D.)
+Georgetown University Law Center (LL.M.) suelee@kookmin.ac.kr

-Dept. of Economics
+Department of Economics

-The graduate program in economics at Kookmin University aims to develop students' understanding and analytical ability as a competent economist.
-Our wide variety of graduate courses a advanced prepares the program offers courses on advanced economic theory and various tools of economic analysis students for careers in academia and other fields.
+The graduate program in economics at Kookmin University aims to develop student's understanding and analytical ability as a competent economist.
+The program offers courses on advanced economic theory and various tools of economic analysis to equip students with the ability to analyze the economy and economic policies.
 M.A. degree students are required to take 8 courses (24 units) during 4 semesters.
 Ph.D. degree students are required to take 12 courses (36 units) during 6 semesters.
-Most of the graduates are employed in public as well as private sectors.
+Most of the graduates are employed in the private sector.

+□ Courses

 □ Core Courses

 · Microeconomics (3)

 A core course in the graduate microeconomics: theories of consumer behavior, production, costs, the firm in various markets.
 The main emphasis is on the tools of economic analysis.

 · Macroeconomics (3)

-A core course in the graduate macroeconomics: models of business fluctuations, theories of consumption, investment, money demand, and analysis of monetary and fiscal policies.
+A basic course in graduate macroeconomics: models of business fluctuations, theories of consumption, investment, money demand, and analysis of monetary and fiscal policies.

 · Econometrics (3)

 It covers the single and multiple linear regression models, the associated distribution theory, and testing procedures: corrections for heteroskedasticity, autocorrelation, and simultaneous equations: and other extensions as time permits.
 Students also apply the techniques to a variety of data sets using PCs.

 · Studies in Microeconomics (3)

-Advanced Microeconomics with emphasis on mathematical analysis and advanced topics.
+Advanced Microeconomics.
+This course is similar to microeconomics, but uses more mathematics and covers more material.
 The course aims to teach the technical tools of economics and to apply them to a wide range of human behavior.
 Tools include consumer theory, optimization under uncertainty, game theory, welfare economics, incentive theory, and the economics of information.
 Topics include industrial organization, public finance, law and economics, the economics of the family, religion and riots.

-• Studies in Macroeconomics (3)
+· Studies in Macroeconomics (3)

 Advanced macroeconomics with a theoretical orientation applicable to research

 relevant to macroeconomics.